-One of the simplest and common go-to solutions for menstrual pain relief is over-the-counter pain medication.
+One of the simplest and most common go-to solutions for menstrual pain relief is over-the-counter pain medication.
 Taking one or two 200 mg NSAIDs or acetaminophen pills when you feel cramps, headaches, or backaches coming on can provide you with relief for 4-6 hours.
 Keep in mind, however, taking them too often can cause stomach and liver issues.
 Therefore, you shouldn’t take more than the daily recommended dose.

 Applying a warm compress to your lower abdomen, head, or back, will reduce pain.
 The heat helps to loosen tight and stiff muscles, improve blood flow, and dilate the blood vessels to help reduce pain.
 You can use an electric heating pad, a hot towel, or a hot water bottle and place it on the painful area for at least 15 minutes.
 A word of caution, don’t place hot items in direct contact with your skin as this can cause burns.
 Instead, place it over an article of clothing or a towel.

 CBD, a chemical component found in the marijuana and hemp plants can also provide menstrual cramp relief.
 You can purchase CBD as pills, gummies, creams, or oils.
 Taking one CBD supplement a day can help to reduce stress and inflammation which are both huge contributing factors to menstrual pain.
 You can also choose to rub the painful area of your body down with a topical solution or add the CBD oil to a bath and soak for about 15-30 minutes.